IntrovertedFL/K3Sup-Windows10/README.md

 logout

 Should be able to ssh username@192.168.254.69 from Powershell now

+Don't forget to do same for all the other nodes
 ```
 ### D. Disable Password Authentication on your Server (Optional)